Specs aren’t just documentation

 So you paste the spec into Notion or Google Docs for review — and the two versions drift out of sync immediately.

-Peer review for technical specs.
+for technical specs.

 Structured feedback, inline comments, and clear approvals — all connected to your existing workflow.